AI Business TransformationBusiness Ops

 The second is Imperative-Based Scaling.
 Rather than sizing the department in the abstract, size it based on the number of active Business Transformation Imperatives in the portfolio.
 Each active imperative needs embedded support from the CAIO’s department: translators who embed in the domain, education capacity for the domain’s leadership and teams, and workflow design advisory support.
 As the portfolio scales from first-wave imperatives to subsequent waves, the department scales with it.
 Start modestly with the first wave and grow as the transformation expands.
 This approach ties department investment directly to transformation scope, which makes the business case concrete for the CFO.

 The third is the Composition Principle.
 Within whatever size the department reaches, the composition should reflect the 70% reality.
-The largest function should be the AI-Business Translators and Domain Partners, because the business transformation work is where the majority of the value is created.
-Education and enablement should be a meaningful capability, not an afterthought.
-Workflow design advisory capacity should be sufficient to support active imperatives.
-And the technical advisory function, while essential for credibility, should be the smallest group, because 70% of the value comes from organizational work, not technical work.
-If the department is 80% data scientists and 20% business people, the composition is inverted the same way the budget usually is.
+The largest function should be the AI-Business Translators, because the business transformation work — education, domain embedding, cross-domain coordination, and workflow design participation — is where the majority of the value is created.
+Workflow design capacity should be sufficient to support active imperatives.
+And the AI Technology Strategist function, while essential for keeping the department grounded in what is achievable, should be the smallest group, because 70% of the value comes from organizational work, not technical work.
+If the department is 80% technologists and 20% business-facing professionals, the composition is inverted the same way the budget usually is.

 What the CEO Should Expect and Demand

-If you are a CEO reading this, here is what you should expect from your CAIO under this framework, and the timeline for seeing it.
+If you are a CEO reading this, here is what you should expect from your CAIO under this methodology, and the timeline for seeing it.

 Within six months, the CAIO should have an initial department structure in place, even if small, with at least a few AI-Business Translators who can begin embedding in first-wave domains.
 The education capability should be operational, with the first domain leaders going through the working engagement that builds their AI fluency.